matplotlib/matplotlib/doc/api/api_changes.rst

   Deep copying a `Path` always creates an editable (i.e. non-readonly) `Path`.

+* matplotlib.colors.normalize and matplotlib.colors.no_norm have been
+  deprecated in favour of matplotlib.colors.Normalize and matplotlib.colors.NoNorm respectively.

 * The `font.*` rcParams now affect only text objects created after the rcParam has been set, and will not retroactively affect already existing text objects.
 This brings their behavior in line with most